🔥

 Designing the WhatsApp chatbot flow

-Apart from the most common scenarios like answering customers’ questions about products or services, you’d need to predict more complex interactions like processing the refund or gathering specific data.
+Apart from the most common scenarios like answering customer questions about products or services, you’d need to predict more complex customer interactions.
+For example, these could include things like processing the refund or gathering specific data.

-Also, you should note that bots in WhatsApp don’t differ much from standard chatbots.
+Also, you should note that a chatbot in WhatsApp doesn’t differ much from standard chatbots.
 The biggest difference is the type of trigger that gets it to work.

-For example, a standard bot can be triggered based on a simple action, like a visitor entering a website.
-But WhatsApp bots usually have fewer triggers.
+For example, a standard bot can be triggered based on a simple action performed on a website, like a visitor entering a specific page.
+Whereas WhatsApp bots get activated using these triggers:

 • NLP Visitor says (triggers for phrases)